-This page provide links to our analyses of competition climbing, including data science-based grades and rankings for competition boulder problems, and competition boulderers.
-We have analysed the last 18 years (2008-2025) of IFSC bouldering competitions to find out which climbers are the best, and which boulder problems have been the hardest.
+This page provides links to our analyses of competition climbing, including data science-based grades and rankings for competition boulder problems, and competition boulderers.
+We have analysed the last 19 years (2008–2026) of IFSC bouldering competitions to find out which climbers are the best, and which boulder problems have been the hardest.

 Ranking of competition boulderers